ย

-Goals and setting them is a very important task, both in life and in poker, but you have to be very careful because poorly set and formulated goals will yield undesirable results.
-However, just setting the right goals is the initial guarantee of good results, no wonder the saying “a good start is half the battle” is alive in the nation.
-At the same time, the correct understanding and formulation of goals is a fun psychological game, but let's start from the beginning 😉
+However, just setting the right goals is a guarantee of good results, as the saying goes, “a good start is half the battle.”
+At the same time, understanding and formulating goals correctly is a fun psychological game, but let's start from the beginning ๐

 Result formulated positively: